hujhax/austin-improv-wiki/Aspen Webster.md

 **Aspen Webster** is an improv performer.

 ## History
 Aspen started taking classes at the [[Hideout Theater]] in November of 2013, shortly after moving to Austin, and has been totally hooked on improv ever since.
 In 2014 she took improv singing classes at [[Merlin Works]].
-She performs weekly with [[Flying Theater Machine]] and is a kids' improv teacher at the Hideout.
+She is a kids' improv teacher at the Hideout.

 ## Shows
 * *[[Flying Theater Machine]]*